 You should register for New York State sales tax and begin to collect and remit tax.
-You must file a certificate of registration within thirty days after the day you met the thresholds and begin to collect tax twenty days thereafter.
+You must file a certificate of registration within 30 days after the day you met the thresholds and begin to collect tax 20 days thereafter.

 My business has not met the sales thresholds for any period since the law has been in effect.
 What should I do if we meet the thresholds on a future date?

 Determining whether you meet the thresholds will require a review of your New York sales after the conclusion of each sales tax quarter.
-If, in the immediately preceding four sales tax quarters, your cumulative total of sales exceeded $300,000 and you had more than 100 sales transactions, then your business must register for sales tax and begin collecting sales tax.
+If, in the immediately preceding four sales tax quarters, your cumulative total of gross receipts from sales in New York exceeded $300,000 and you had more than 100 sales transactions into New York, then your business must register for sales tax and begin collecting sales tax.

 Should I include sales I make through an online marketplace into New York when determining if we meet the requirements?

 Yes, those sales should be included in the calculation.

 I have registered for New York State sales tax because we met the thresholds.
 Our sales have now fallen below the thresholds for the most recent four sales tax quarters.
 Can I surrender my Certificate of Authority and cease collecting New York State sales tax?